 VdoCipher offers on-premise content and license hosting for corporations.
 Many businesses use our service specifically for encryption and license server management functionalities.

 Because DRM systems are designed to limit user freedom, they are cause for considerable controversy.
 The EME API, which itself does not define DRM but is nevertheless exclusively used by DRM systems, has been shrouded in controversy since the first time it was proposed in W3C and implemented in browsers.

 The glass-half-full argument that W3C Chairman Tim Berners-Lee put forth in explaining W3C’s decision to recommend the EME API is that EME enables DRM streaming through browsers.
-Browsers have better security records than the alternative of proprietary desktop applications, and are therefore much safer to use for the end-user.
+Browsers have better security records than the alternative of proprietary desktop applications and are therefore much safer to use for the end-user.

 Restrictions on security research on CDMs

 Closely related to the closed-source nature of CDM is the fact that the Digital Millenium Copyright Act (DMCA) prevents security researchers from publishing flaws in DRM systems.
-Because a DRM system is used to protect content creator’s Intellectual Property rights, publishing details about flaws in DRM systems is equivalent to causing copyright infringement.
+Because a DRM system is used to protect content creators’ Intellectual Property rights, publishing details about flaws in DRM systems is equivalent to causing copyright infringement.

-Cory Doctorow of Electronic Frontier Foundation (EFF) proposed a covenant in the W3C recommendation process, according to which security researchers will not be liable to prosecution under DMCA on researching the Content Decryption Module.
+Cory Doctorow of the Electronic Frontier Foundation (EFF) proposed a covenant in the W3C recommendation process, according to which security researchers will not be liable to prosecution under DMCA for researching the Content Decryption Module.
 The covenant however was rejected, meaning that security researchers risk imprisonment for carrying out research on the CDM.

 Security experts argue that flaws in security systems are inevitable.
 An important case cited frequently is the Sony BMG rootkit scandal.
 In 2005, the copy protection code that Sony installed on 22 million CDs exposed PCs to unrelated trojans and malware.